-The BRRD and SRMR indicate that as resolution strategies both, a single or multiple point-ofentry ("SPE" or "MPE") approach, are allowed.
-In an SPE approach a failing bank subsidiary is recapitalized by instruments issued by the group parent (single point of entry) the proceeds of which are down-streamed to the failing subsidiary, while in an MPE approach a failing bank subsidiary is recapitalized by instruments issued by the failing subsidiary (multiple point of entry).
-In the first case, the shareholder structure of the parent company may change when debt instruments are bailed-in, in the second, the shareholder structure of the subsidiary may change.
-RBI Regulatory Group pursues the MPE approach.
-In this regard, the SRB and all relevant national resolution authorities of the resolution college have reached a joint decision that an MPE approach is the preferred resolution strategy for RBI Regulatory Group.
+The BRRD and SRMR indicate that as resolution strategies both, a single or multiple pointof-entry ("SPE" or "MPE") approach, are allowed.
+In an SPE approach, a failing bank subsidiary is recapitalized by instruments issued by the group parent undertaking the proceeds of which are down-streamed to the failing subsidiary; in an MPE approach a failing bank subsidiary is recapitalized by instruments issued by the failing subsidiary.
+In the first case, the shareholder structure of the parent undertaking may change when debt instruments are bailed-in, in the second, the shareholder structure of the subsidiary may change.
+The SRB and all relevant national resolution authorities of the resolution college have reached a joint decision that an MPE approach is the preferred resolution strategy for RBI Regulatory Group.
+Therefore, RBI Regulatory Group pursues the MPE approach.

-Risks related to unpredictable political, economic, legal and social changes and government intervention
+Risks related to unpredictable political, economic, legal and social changes and government intervention.